Develop

 • This can be from a save game or anywhere else you are storing UUIDs.

-2. Call the Blueprint method Oculus Async Query Anchors.
+2. Call the Blueprint method OculusXR Async Query Anchors.

 load spatial anchor

-Using the Spatial Anchors C++ API
+Use the Spatial Anchors C++ API

-The Spatial Anchors C++ API is accessed through the OculusAnchors header file.
-Each asynchronous function that is part of the interface takes a delegate parameter as the last argument to the function.
-This delegate has a boolean parameter as its first argument which represents the success or failure state of that call.
+The Spatial Anchors C++ API is accessed through the OculusXRAnchors header file.
+Each asynchronous function that is part of the interface takes a delegate parameter and an EOculusXRAnchorResult::Type output parameter.
+The delegate includes a result parameter as its first argument which represents the success or failure state of that call.
 The following table lists each delegate and their associated parameters.

 DelegateParameters

-EOculusResult::Type Result
+EOculusXRAnchorResult::Type Result

-UOculusAnchorComponent* Anchor
+UOculusXRAnchorComponent* Anchor

-EOculusResult::Type Result
+EOculusXRAnchorResult::Type Result

-FUUID AnchorUUID
+FOculusXRUUID AnchorUUID

-EOculusResult::Type Result
+EOculusXRAnchorResult::Type Result

-UOculusAnchorComponent* Anchor
+UOculusXRAnchorComponent* Anchor

-const TArray<UOculusAnchorComponent*> and SavedAnchors
+const TArray<UOculusXRAnchorComponent*>& SavedAnchors

-EOculusResult::Type Result
+EOculusXRAnchorResult::Type Result

-const TArray<FOculusSpaceQueryResult> and Results
+const TArray<FOculusXRSpaceQueryResult>& Results

 Note: The example code below makes use of lambda delegate bindings.
 This isn’t a requirement to use the API and is only used to shorten the code being shown.

-Create Spatial Anchor Example
+Create Spatial Anchor example

 1. Spawn an actor.